openbaton/docs/docs/integration-test-use.md

 It starts by deploying an iperf server and an iperf client which connects to the server.
 Then it executes some scaling functions like scale out and scale in and checks if new instances of the server and the client are deployed.
 Cases like scale in on just one instance and scale out on the maximum number of instances are included.
 It also examines if the client instances are provided with the ip addresses of the new server instances, so that they are able to connect to them.

+The tests error-in-configure, error-in-instantiate, error-in-start, error-in-terminate each deploy a network service from a NSD which contains a failing script in the particular lifecycle event and tests if the NFVO handles it correctly.

+The test wrong-lifecycle-event tries to onboard a NSD to the NFVO which contains an undefined lifecycle event.
+The test will pass if the onboarding is not successful.

 In every test a vim instance and a network service descriptor are stored on the orchestrator and the network service launched.
 If that is successful, the network service is stopped and the network service record, network service descriptor and the vim instance are removed.